kisenka/svg-fill-loader/README.md

 }
 ```

-Or even something like this in SCSS/LESS/Stylus/etc:
+And something like this in SCSS/LESS/Stylus/etc:
 ```scss
 // _config.scss
 $icon-color: #fff;